PennyLaneAI/pennylane-lightning/README.rst

 The SDK may be installed within the Python environment ``site-packages`` directory using ``pip`` or ``conda`` or the SDK library path appended to the ``LD_LIBRARY_PATH`` environment variable.
 Please see the `cuQuantum SDK <https://developer.nvidia.com/cuquantum-sdk>`_ install guide for more information.

-Lightning-Tensor can be installed via:
+Lightning-Tensor and cutensornet can be installed via:

 .. code-block:: bash

+    pip install cutensornet-cu12
-    pip install pennylane-lightning[tensor]
+    pip install pennylane-lightning-tensor

 Install Lightning-Tensor from source
 ====================================